alxp12/golangcode-site/content/posts/2015-08-02-get-unix-time.md

   - unix

 ---
-This is a simple way go getting the current system time in the unix format and in this example we&#8217;re just printing the result to screen.
-If you want to use the returned int as a string, you can pass it into the `strconv.FormatInt()` method.
+This is a simple way to get the current system time in the unix format and in this example we&#8217;re just printing the result to screen.
+This is all accessible from the [`time`](https://golang.org/pkg/time/) package.
+The `Unix()` function will actually return a type of `Time` (which is the stored time to the nanosecond) - but this can be converted into and int or formatted into a readable string.

 ```go
 package main